Chebotarev Sets: The classical case

+For our purposes, we only need an estimate for the number of zeros in an interval, and we will use the following estimate:

+The above bound follows from the asymptotic formula for the number of zeros of $L(s,\chi)$ given in~\eqref{eq:N(T)}, which also implies the following estimate that we will also use:

-Notice that $A(x)$ has jump discontinuities at a relatively thin set of prime powers: $R(x,1)$ and $R(x,q,a_j)$ jump when $x$ is a prime power $p^k$ with $k\geq 2$.
+\begin{lemma} Infinitely many $\alpha_\rho$ in~\eqref{eq:main formula zeros} are non-zero. \end{lemma} \begin{proof} Notice that $A(x)$ has jump discontinuities at a relatively thin set of prime powers: $R(x,1)$ and $R(x,q,a_j)$ jump when $x$ is a prime power $p^k$ with $k\geq 2$.
 The remaining terms in $A(x)$ jump at prime powers $p^k$ with $p|q$, $k \geq 1$.
 Hence, overall, $A(x)$ has only finitely many jump discontinuities at the primes, namely the primes $p$ that divide $q$.
 Furthermore every term that appears in $B(x)$ is continuous with respect to $x$.
-But $P_(x)-\frac{r}{\phi(q)}\pi(x)$ is discontinuous at all primes (our assumption that $r/\phi(q)<1$ enters here).
+But $P(x)-\frac{r}{\phi(q)}\pi(x)$ is discontinuous at all primes (our assumption that $r/\phi(q)<1$ enters here).

 Therefore, the sum over $\rho$ in~\eqref{eq:main formula zeros} must have infinitely many terms with $\alpha_\rho \neq 0$, otherwise the sum over $\rho$ would be continuous a function for all $x$.